It's possible to be happy even in the most difficult circumstances. How? Put happiness practices first. By doing so, you can do two things:

 You can practice deep breathing anywhere, anytime – yoga pants optional.
-Just 2 minutes, once or twice a day is a great place to start.
+Just 2 minutes, once or twice a day is all you need.

-Slowly work towards making the exhales longer: inhale for 4 seconds, exhale for 8.
+Slowly work toward making the exhales longer: inhale for 4 seconds, exhale for 8.

 Longer exhales slow your heart rate and calm you more quickly.